geoand/centos-ansible-ocp/README.md

 vagrant up
 ```

 Remark : Vagrant machine is only required for MacOs's user !
-Otherwise skip these steps and execite directly the bash script to create the iso image
+Otherwise skip these steps and execute directly the bash script to create the iso image

 - Ssh to the vm.
 ```bash